BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/fallen_realms.md

 - **Helm of the Dragon Emperor** `PASSIVE`

-The Dragon Emperor gains the Resistant to Magic special rule.
+The Dragon Emperor gains the [Resistant to Magic] special rule.

 - **Phalanx** `ACTIVE`

-Easterlings can use pike and shield without penalty.
+Easterlings can use [pike][Pike] and [shield][Shield] without penalty.
 If an Infantry model with this rule loses a Combat, up to two other models that also have the Phalanx rule can Make Way, instead of one.

 </div>

 ---
 <div class="unitCard" markdown>

 ### AMDUR, LORD OF BLADES [135 POINTS]